 Google My Business

-We cover Google My Business a more in our article about SEO for Coffee Shops, but here are the highlights: Google My Business is a little listing that comes up in Google searches and on Google Maps.
-It is often the very first thing people will see about your business.
+We cover Google My Business more in our article about SEO for Coffee Shops, but here are the highlights: Google My Business is a little listing that comes up in Google searches and on Google Maps.
+If someone is looking for coffee nearby, it will be the very first thing they see about your business.
 Make it good.

 Google prioritizes listings with complete information and lots of activity, so by doing these things you have a much better chance of showing up when someone is searching for their next latte.

 It can be a little nerve wracking to look at reviews for your business, especially as the owner.
 Still, you should strive to respond to all reviews, positive and negative.
 Seeing other satisfied customers and a responsive owner will make someone far more likely to visit your shop.

 Positive reviews are easy.
 Simply thank the person for their review and say you can’t wait for them to come back.
 Short, sweet, and affirms that they should return.